tacerus/pyacl/README.md

 ## Hacking/Tests

 Functionality is tested through `pytest`.
 As it requires a certain test user to be present, easiest is to use the purpose-built container image.
-A wrapper is provided at `test.sh`.
+A wrapper is provided at `scripts/test.sh`.